cmsmcq/Aparecium/README.md

 ## Known bugs and other shortcomings

+* It's too slow.
+Way too slow.
+Sooo sloooooooooooooowwww!

+  Short inputs work OK, but if you're thinking of realistically sized grammars, this software is not now and may never be what you need.
+But it may be just the trick for figuring out or explaining to others what it is you need.

+* It needs more thorough testing.

 * Single-character Unicode class codes like `[L]` seem to work some of the time but not all of the time.
 Or maybe they never work.
 Two-character codes do seem to work, so if I write